How to Tie Tippet to Leader

 If your leader material is 5X, it is recommended that you have the same X tippet material.
 Depending on the situation, you might choose a light tippet like 6X, but adding a stronger tippet, like 4X, is not recommended.

 Does Tippet Go Bad?

 Leader and tippet material can become brittle.
 Moisture and sun can accelerate this, shortening the life of the leader or tippet, which is why it's essential to store your tippet material in a cool, dry, and dark place.
 An excellent way to test tippet is by tying a standard overhand knot and seeing if it will snap if you pull hard on the knot.
 If you feel like the line breaks too easily, it might be a good idea to replace it with a new spool.

 It's Not Rocket Surgery

-Now I think you'll concur that you should get out and get fishing, stat!
+Now I think you'll concur that you should get out and get trout fishing, stat!

-And if you have any questions on finding the right fly fishing gear for your needs, chat with me or one of my fellow Fly Fishing Experts here on Curated for free advice and recommendations.
+And if you have any questions about finding the right fly fishing gear for your needs, chat with me, or one of my fellow Fly Fishing Experts here on Curated for free advice and recommendations.